IMPORTANT SAFETY INFORMATION

 - a sudden severe headache

 - A skin problem called hand-foot skin reaction.
-Symptoms may include redness, pain, swelling, or blisters on the palms of your hands or soles of your feet
+Hand-foot skin reactions are common with COMETRIQ and can be severe.
+Tell your healthcare provider right away if you have rashes, redness, pain, swelling, or blisters on the palms of your hands or soles of your feet.

 - Protein in your urine and possible kidney problems.
 Symptoms may include swelling in your hands, arms, legs, or feet.